pegahag/SOEN287-PROJECT/README.md

   b.
 A page to modify the booking
 5- The option to manage and modify profile information, such as user and password, for all users of the website 6- Make the statistics to be dynamically updated

-# List of features to be implemented:
-1- Retrieve information for users, resources, and bookings dynamically 2- Implement basic CRUD operations (create, edit, delete) for all resource and booking data.
+7- Retrieve information for users, resources, and bookings dynamically 8- Implement basic CRUD operations (create, edit, delete) for all resource and booking data.
-3- Implement backend login and signup validation with session management 4- Enable users to create, modify, and cancel bookings dynamically 5- Prevent overlapping bookings and automatically update resource availability 6- Link the admin request page to the database so that accept/reject actions update the system in real time 7- Allow users to update their profile details dynamically through backend routes 8- Display confirmed bookings dynamically on each user’s calendar page
+9- Implement backend login and signup validation with session management 10- Enable users to create, modify, and cancel bookings dynamically 11- Prevent overlapping bookings and automatically update resource availability 12- Link the admin request page to the database so that accept/reject actions update the system in real time 13- Allow users to update their profile details dynamically through backend routes 14- Display confirmed bookings dynamically on each user’s calendar page